0xReki/0xreki.github.io/_posts/2022/2022-02-14-school-was-not-a-fun-time.md

 It's been years, and I don't even remember who did what and when.
 And to be honest, I don't really want to: it was a miserable time.

-## You're a boy, just deal with it
+## You're a Boy, Just Deal with It

 Authorities were just not prepared or willing to deal with it.
 “It's your own fault”, “just ignore them” or “you're a boy, just deal with it”.